AllenNeuralDynamics/aind-ephys-spikesort-kilosort25-full/README.md

 - the "session" folder contains either:
   - the `ecephys` folder, with a valid `Open Ephys` folder
   - the `ecephys_compressed` and the `ecephys_clipped` folders, created by the [openephys_job](https://github.com/AllenNeuralDynamics/aind-data-transfer/blob/main/src/aind_data_transfer/jobs/openephys_job.py) script in the [aind-data-transfer](https://github.com/AllenNeuralDynamics/aind-data-transfer) repo.

+For instructions for local deployment, refer to the **Local Deployment** section at the end of the page.

 ## Input parameters